Mounir Benamadi

-Mounir Benamadi (منير بن أمادي; born April 5, 1982) is an Algerian judoka, who played for the half-lightweight category.
+Mounir Benamadi (منير بن أمادي; born April 5, 1982) is an Algerian judoka, who competes in the half-lightweight category.
 He won a gold medal for his division at the 2007 All-Africa Games in Algiers, and silver at the 2008 African Judo Championships in Agadir.

 Benamadi represented Algeria at the 2008 Summer Olympics in Beijing, where he competed for the men's half-lightweight class (66 kg).
 He defeated Australia's Steven Brown in the first preliminary round, before losing out his next match by a single koka to Uzbekistan's Mirali Sharipov.